 unit lower triangular matrix and an upper triangular matrix whose

 S. By itself,

-matrix without the pivot information.
+a single matrix without the pivot information.

 The three-output syntax

 but does not pivot to improve sparsity in the

 Q to improve

 You can control pivoting in sparse matrices using